TheBraveByte/mail-app/test.md

 - Install the [go-mongodb-driver](https://www.mongodb.com/docs/drivers/go/current/), a tool designed to interact with a MongoDB cloud database.
 This project offers a range of tools to store user details and simplify the storage of emails intended for users.

-- Install [gomail](https://github.com/go-gomail/gomail), a package that enables sending emails using an SMTP server.
+- Install [gomail](https://github.com/go-gomail/gomail): a package that sends emails using an SMTP server to subscribed users for account notifications and communication.

-- Install [chi](https://pkg.go.dev/github.com/go-chi/chi/v5): a package for building HTTP services and parses a request path to execute handler.
+- Install [chi](https://pkg.go.dev/github.com/go-chi/chi/v5): a package that builds HTTP services, initialises middleware, handles request paths, and serves static files.

-- Install [godotenv](https://github.com/joho/godotenv): package to load environment variables from a .env file.
+- Install [godotenv](https://github.com/joho/godotenv): a package that loads environment variables from a `.env` file to access key variable values easily.

-- Install [docconv](https://pkg.go.dev/code.sajari.com/docconv): package to convert **.docx** and **.doc** file to plain text for easy.
+- Install [docconv](https://pkg.go.dev/code.sajari.com/docconv): package to converts uploaded `.docx` and `.doc` files to plain text for easier processing.

 But before you install any of these packages, follow the instructions below: